brtenorio/Recent_Certf/README.md

-# Recent Data Science Certificates from Google and IBM
+# Recent Data Science Certificates

 This repository contains a record of recent Data Science certificates obtained from Coursera.
-Each certificate represents successful completion of a Data Science course on Coursera.
+Each certificate represents successful completion of a Data Science specialization course offered by Google Career Certificates or IBM.

 ## Certificates